kkuo42/1-Fubar-App/README.md

 Push to testing environment
 ----------------------------
-1. Simply push your experimental changes to the ``develop`` branch.
+1. Simply push your experimental changes to the ``staging`` branch.
-2. Changes may be view on the [staging site](http://fubar-staging.herokuapp.com/).
+2. Changes may be viewed here: https://cse112-1-staging.herokuapp.com/

 Logging in as Peter
 ----------------------------